-The fee structure to implement the state requirements has not been determined for Fiscal Year 2016-2017.
+The fee structure to implement the state requirements has not been determined for Fiscal Year 2018-2019.
 An estimated annual fee of \$5 per parcel is included in this year's budget.
-Any surplus or shortfall will be adjusted in future calculations
+Any surplus or shortfall will be adjusted in future calculations.

-Fiscal Year's 2016-2017 assessment is \$113.02, which is the same as the previous year's assessment.
-An amount of \$26,812 was used from available fund balance to offset operations and maintenance costs, thereby keeping the assessment at the FY2015-2016 amount.
+Fiscal Year's 2018-2019 assessment is \$113.02, which is the same as the previous year's assessment.
+An amount of \$54,929 was used from available fund balance to offset operations and maintenance costs, thereby keeping the assessment equal to the previous year.